TOF Amplifier Tuning Aid

 This page might be a bit long, but it explains how and why you need to adjust the amplifier in a certain way.
 If you find it confusing and have suggestions to improve it, please email me at this address:

-Destructive things sometimes occur when amplifiers are mistuned or improperly operated.
-There are two overall damage mechanisms, excessive temperature (heat) and high voltage arcing.
+Besides splatter, destructive things sometimes occur when amplifiers are mistuned or improperly operated.
+There are two overall damage mechanisms, excessive temperature (heat or slow component failure) and excessive voltage (high voltage arcing or instantaneous component failure).

 Excessive temperature permanently damages components.
 Excessive heat is the most common source of tube damage.
 Heat is always a time function of dissipated power.
-Heat damage depends on the thermal mass of the thing being heated, the initial temperature, how long heat is applied, and how much heat is being applied.
-Heat damage always relates to temperature rise, which is a function of heating power power over time.
-Time is determined by the ability of things to absorb (thermal mass) or get rid of heat (dissipate heat).
-Heat damage always takes some finite time, even if it is a relatively short time for small objects with low thermal mass.
-Heat damage is sometimes cumulative with repeated small overloads spread over time.
-Heat damage is generally not cumulative until a certain temperature threshold is reached, overloads below a certain temperature will not cause life-shortening in components.
+Heat damage is dependent on the thermal mass of the thing being heated, the initial temperature, how long heat is applied, and how much heat is applied over that time.
+Heat damage always relates to temperature rise, which is a function of heating power over time.
+The time limit is determined by ability components or elements to absorb heat (thermal mass) or move heat out to other areas (dissipate heat).
+Heat damage always takes some finite time, even if it is a very short time for small objects with low thermal mass.
+Heat damage is sometimes cumulative, with failures eventually occurring after many brief overloads spread over time, each overload not being enough by itself to cause catastrophic failure.
+Heat damage is generally not cumulative until a certain temperature threshold is reached, where a materials starts to change.
+In almost all cases, electrical or dissipation overloads below a certain resulting temperature will not cause life-shortening in components.